 What is a Construction Zone Vehicle Accident?

 A road construction zone or work zone car crash is when the “first harmful event” occurs in the area marked off as a work or construction zone, or occurs at the approach to or exiting the area.
-Construction workers do not need to be present and working during the crash to be considered a construction zone crash.
+Construction workers need not be present or working at the time of the crash to be considered in a construction zone crash.

 There is no clear answer to who is liable for accidents in construction zones.
 The same legal principles apply to any vehicle collision—those who breach a duty of care are liable for injuries caused by their negligence.